jamestansongen/30daysmaps2023/README.md

 ### Day 17: Flow

 What better way to represent flows than rivers?
 Decided to plot the rivers of South America with the line thickness and colour becoming more intense with increasing Strahler number.
-I couldn't decide if a black or white background was more visually pleasing hence I decided to design both.
+I couldn't decide if a black or white background was more visually pleasing hence I decided to design with both.

 ![RSAb](Maps/Day17b.png)
 ![RSAw](Maps/Day17w.png)